Loading...

 How to consume avocados, chicken breast, white rice without glucose spikes

-Add non-starchy vegetables like broccoli, spinach, or kale to your meals.
-These can help slow down the absorption of glucose into the bloodstream.
+Combine your meal with foods high in fiber.
+Add non-starchy vegetables like broccoli, spinach, or kale to your plate to slow down digestion and glucose absorption.

 healthspan-mbl